 - 7b) Spectators must remain at least 1.5 meters away from the solving stations when they are in use. - 7c) Lighting of the competition area must be given special attention.
-Lighting should be neutral, such that competitors can easily differentiate among the colors on the puzzles. - 7e) The competition area must be smoke-free. - 7f) Solving station: - 7f1) Definitions: - 7f1a) Stackmat: The Speed Stacks Stackmat timer and a full-size compatible mat. - 7f1b) Mat: The mat of the Stackmat. - 7f1c) Timer: The timer of the Stackmat, or a stopwatch (for longer attempts). - 7f1d) Surface: The flat surface on which the Stackmat has been placed.
+Lighting should be neutral, such that competitors can easily differentiate among the colors on the puzzles. - 7e) The competition area must be smoke-free. - 7f) Solving station: - 7f1) Definitions: - 7f1a) Stackmat: The Speed Stacks Stackmat timer and a full-size compatible mat.
+Generation 2, Generation 3 Pro Timer, or/and Generation 4 Pro Timer must be used for time measurement. - 7f1b) Mat: The mat of the Stackmat. - 7f1c) Timer: The timer of the Stackmat, or a stopwatch (for longer attempts). - 7f1d) Surface: The flat surface on which the Stackmat has been placed.
 The mat is considered a part of the surface.

-The timer is not considered a part of the surface. - 7f2) The Stackmat timer must be attached to the mat and placed on the surface, with the timer on the side of the mat nearest to the competitor. - 7f2a) Exception: For Solving With Feet, the Stackmat must be placed directly on the floor.
-The timer device may be placed on the side of the mat farthest from the competitor. - 7h) The competition area must have a Competitors Area. - 7h1) The organization team may require that a competitor who has been called to compete must remain within the Competitors Area until the competitor has finished all attempts for the round.
+The timer is not considered a part of the surface. - 7f2) The Stackmat timer must be attached to the mat and placed on the surface, with the timer on the side of the mat nearest to the competitor. - 7f2a) Exception: For 3x3x3 With Feet, the Stackmat must be placed directly on the floor.
+The timer device may be placed on the side of the mat farthest from the competitor. - 7h) The competition area must have one or more Competitors Areas. - 7h1) The organization team may require that a competitor who has been called to compete must remain within their assigned Competitors Area until the competitor has finished all attempts for the round.